 In the course of 2020 these rules will be further tightened.
 Employers will be required to pay the market level salary of the host country rather than the minimum wage.
 Additionally, the maximum duration of a secondment will be 12 months with a possible extension of 6 months, after which the host member state’s labour laws will be fully applicable.

 The company posting the worker will need to designate a contact person as point of contact for the authorities of the host Member State.
 The contact person must be available in the host member state and the contact details must be shared in the notification.

 The company hosting the worker must obtain certain documents and keep those at the work location.
 The following documents must be kept on file:

 - evidence of payment of social premiums

 - evidence of payment of wages

 These documents can be kept as either digital or paper copies and must be available for enforcement officials at the work location.

 The company posting the worker must notify this in advance via this online portal.
 We made a checklist of all the information you need to do the notification, which you can download here.
 An FAQ can be found here.

-The receiving company must ask the company posting the worker for a copy of the notification and verify whether the notification was timely and the provided information correct.
-If not, the receiving company must report this to ?, and the worker may not commence work.
+The receiving company must ask the company posting the worker for a copy of the notification and verify whether the notification was timely, and the provided information correct.
+If not, the receiving company must report this, and the worker may not commence work.
 Only then the receiving company can avoid a penalty.